philogb/notes/_posts/2013-02-06-evolution.markdown

 nature of things than we had any right to hope for.*

 *We live, apprently, in a world full of three-dimensional objects limited to two-dimensional surfaces.
-There it is not astonishing that our brain can cope with such objects: this skill is useful for survival and encouraged by natural selection.
+Therefore it is not astonishing that our brain can cope with such objects: this skill is useful for survival and encouraged by natural selection.
 But natural selection does not explain how we came to understand the chemistry of stars, or subtle